7 Must-Visit Rockhounding Sites in Idaho

 Location Tips

-• Look for float material in wash areas
+• Watch for float material in washes, gullies, and disturbed ground.

 Karma Gems 1lb Fancy Jasper Rough Crystals - Raw Stones for Energy Balancing, Tumbling, Jewelry Making, and Reiki Healing